dariusjvc/Solana-Program-Starter/README.md

 # Basic Template for Deploying a Program on the Solana Blockchain

+This program is designed for native deployment on the Solana blockchain.
+It utilizes Solana's native APIs and is written in Rust without the use of frameworks like Anchor.

  1. Install Solana-cli:
  Follow the instructions in the official Solana CLI installation guide: https://docs.solanalabs.com/es/cli/install